3 ways to safely Delete Temporary Files in Windows 10/8.1 and 7

 - Toggle Storage sense to on underneath the list of attached drives.

-- Then click on ‘Change how we free up space’ text link underneath.
+- Then click on the ‘Change how we free up space’ text link underneath.

 And Make sure both toggles are set to on as shown image below.
 From now on, Windows 10 will automatically clean out your Temp folder and the Recycle bin every 30 days.